 You can order the free cards latest 12 days before the desired audience.
 We can only process orders that are received within the 2nd Friday before the desired audience.
-You can then pick up the tickets on the Tuesday from 10 a.m. to 1 p.m.
+You can then pick up the tickets on the Tuesday before the audience from 10 a.m. to 4 p.m.
 Collection on Wednesday is not possible.
 Sending by email is also not possible.

 The pilgrim center is located at Via del Banco di Santo Spirito 56 .
 When you come from the Castel Sant’Angelo, go over the Angel’s Bridge and continue straight on.
 The pilgrimage center is on the right.

 Some tour operators offer guided tours or pick up at the hotel for Papal Audience.
 In this case, the organizer of the tour cares for the tickets.
 The guide provides good places to experience the Pope up close.
 He also gives information about the course and the historical background.